agi-brain/xuance/docs/source/documents/api/policies/categorical.rst

   :param hidden_sizes: The sizes of the hidden layers.
   :type hidden_sizes: Sequence[int]
   :param normalize: The method of normalization.
-  :type normalize: tk.Model
+  :type normalize: Module
   :param initialize: The initialization for the parameters of the networks.
   :type initialize: tf.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: tk.Model
+  :type activation: Module
   :param device: The calculating device.
   :type device: str